-Travellers by land from Maitland to Paterson in the 1830's would ford the Hunter River and pass through lands belonging to McDougall and Jones and enter the grant of Dunmore belonging to Andrew Lang.
+In 1832 travellers by land from Maitland to Paterson in the 1830's would ford the Hunter River and pass through lands belonging to McDougall and Jones and enter the grant of Dunmore belonging to Andrew Lang.
 Here there was a cross roads where they could proceed west towards Luskintyre or east to meet the road to Port Stephens or continue north on to Bellevue the estate of Dr. William Evans.

 William Evan's house was situated on the banks of the Paterson River.
 After leaving Evans' property, travellers would enter a church grant which occupied both sides of the Paterson River.
 Here had been built a lockup and a school house.
 On the opposite side of the river to Bellevue was the farm of John Tucker and adjoining Bellevue to the west was the estate of Timothy Nowlan.

 After 1813 the convict population at Newcastle increased as the Sydney facilities became overcrowded and convicts were sent from there to Newcastle.
 Supplies at the settlement were inadequate and Evans wrote to the authorities of the venereal disease at Newcastle and the desperate need for medical supplies; and later in 1815 recommended that patients be sent to Sydney as he had no medicines to assist them.
-By 1816 conditions were still appalling in the hospital and Evans informed the authorities that there were only three blankets for 25 patients, some patients having also to lay on the ground.
+In 1816 conditions were still appalling in the hospital and Evans informed the authorities that there were only three blankets for 25 patients, some patients having also to lay on the ground.

-He was in further trouble in 1817 after he returned to Newcastle after a sojourn in Sydney where he had hoped to receive surgical treatment for his hand which he injured in an accident when a gun exploded.
+He was in further trouble in 1817 when he returned after a sojourn in Sydney where he had hoped to receive surgical treatment for his hand which he injured in an accident when a gun exploded.
 On his return to Newcastle on this occasion he brought spirits with him, despite the objection of Commandant Captain James Wallis.
 Although Evans had protested that the spirits were for his own use, Wallis complained that the alcohol had caused drunkenness and irregularity in the Colony.

 By 1822 he requested to retire because of the injury to his hand.
 He also requested his grant be extended.
 He retired from Government employ, perhaps to his property on the banks of the Paterson, hoping to run it more efficiently than it had been in his absence.
 As it was many hours travelling up river to reach the farm, he had been compelled to leave it in the hands of his assigned convicts while he continued his work at Newcastle.

 William Evans died at Bellevue on 30th July 1860 after a lingering illness and was buried in the Campbell's Hill Burial Ground